 Instead of using a proxy, you can intercept the EncryptMessage function in the Secure32.dll as HookME does:

 You can also intercept the WinINet.dll before data is encrypted in the HTTPS request, and after data is decrypted in the HTTPS response.
 This way, no change is made to any certificate and no man in the middle attack is simulated.
-These concepts are a starting point for more sophisticated web debugging tools.
+These concepts are a starting point for more sophisticated web security, debugging tools, and support for Firefox and Chrome browsers.
 You can start by intercepting synchronous functions in WinINet.DLL such as InternetOpen, HttpOpenRequest, HttpSendRequest, HttpAddRequestHeaders, InternetReadFile, InternetWriteFile, and their “Ex” functions counterpart.

 If you liked this article, you might also like: